ivanvmoreno/dataset-translator/README.md

 - This project is not affiliated with Google.
 - This project mainly relies on [py-googletrans](https://github.com/ssut/py-googletrans#how-does-this-library-work) work for reverse-engineering the Google Translate API.
 More info on this [here](https://github.com/ssut/py-googletrans#how-does-this-library-work).
+- To use Google Cloud Translation API, pass `--google-api-key` and ensure the Cloud Translation API is enabled for that key.
 - Maximum length per text is `15,000` characters.
 - Your IP may be at risk of being blocked by Google if you abuse the service.
 Use responsibly (or consider using a proxy; see `--proxy` option).